farajabien/monee/README.md

 Instead of juggling multiple spreadsheets, you get one app that does everything:

-- Zero-sum budgeting
+- Zero-sum budgeting with visual analytics
-- Debt tracking with interest calculations
+- Debt tracking with interest calculations and payment progress
-- Savings goals with progress tracking
+- Savings goals with contribution tracking and milestone celebrations
 - Business/side-hustle expense tagging
 - Student academic expense tracking
+- Smart notifications for daily check-ins, debt reminders, and payday alerts
-- Mpesa auto-import and smart categorization
+- Optional M-Pesa auto-import and smart categorization
+- Visual insights with charts and breakdowns for all modules
 - Cloud sync, offline-first, and works on any device

 **MONEE** is about **awareness, control, and saving**, not spreadsheets.
 By recording your transactions daily, weekly, or monthly, you start seeing where your money goes — and make sure every shilling is accounted for.